Computation of Scattering Matrices and their Derivatives for Waveguides: Calculating the scattering matrix

-In this section, we will describe the method for constructing generalised eigenfunctions, then the scattering matrix and its derivatives from the Neumann to Dirichlet map.
-As usual, we fix a sheet of $Z$ and define $J,$ the indexing set, to be the $j\in \mathbb{N}$ such that $\mathrm{Im}(\sqrt{\lambda-\mu_j})<0.$ We can proceed as follows:
+In~\ref{lmtechnique} we described a procedure to calculate the Neumann to Dirichlet map from the the Dirichlet data of Neumann eigenfunctions on $X$.
+Here we will describe a procedure to extract the the scattering matrix from such data, culminating in a formula for the $S$ matrix in (see (\ref{finalsm})).
+As usual, we fix a sheet of $Z$ and define $J,$ the indexing set, to be the $j\in \mathbb{N}$ such that $\mathrm{Im}(\sqrt{\lambda-\mu_j})<0.$ We can proceed as follows: \\ \\ Fix a basis $\lbrace \nu_j(y) \rbrace$ for the space of Neumann eigenfunctions on $\Gamma$, corresponding to Neumann eigenvalues $\mu_{j}$.
+Proposition~\ref{3props}, tels us that that the generalised eigenfunction on the cylindrical ends $E$ of $M$, with homogeneous Neumann boundary conditions on the boundary will be of the form: